Aesthetics Blog

 A lip flip targets the appearance of your upper lip, so the edges roll outwards a little.
 This is a very subtle effect, particularly when the patient doesn’t smile.

-If you prefer more visible results or want to make distinct changes to your lip size, it’s best to look at more permanent changes.
+While lip fillers can still look natural, lip flips are much more subtle.
+So, if you prefer more visible results or want to make distinct changes to your lip size, it’s best to look at more permanent changes.

 Botox injections prevents the muscle from moving as it normally would, which can make the following more difficult: